gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 point = QgsPointXY(*reversed(lineedit_yx))
 ```

-If the coordinate input was in a CRS differenct from WGS84, we need to transform the point to WGS84:
+If the coordinate input was in a CRS other than WGS84, we need to transform the point to WGS84:

 ```python
 # if result: